-Digging Out Of the Hole
+Digging Out Of My Debt Hole

 When I was in therapy to treat my depression, I found a part-time job.
 I figured having any job is better than no job.
 With the income I was earning, I was able to make the minimum payments on my credit card debt.

 At this time, the total on the three cards stood at $10,000.
 I didn’t think I was ever going to get out of debt.
-But after a few months working part-time, I found a full-time job.
+But after a few months of working part-time, I found a full-time job.

 I decided to work two jobs while I paid off my debt.
 The income from my part-time job went towards paying off my debt.
 I didn’t budget any of it for living expenses, 100 percent was for my debt.

 Then I took a portion of my income from my full-time job to pay off my debt as well.
-After doing this for close to a year, I was able to pay off my debt and have been credit card debt free ever since.
+After doing this for close to a year, I was able to pay off my debt and have been credit card debt-free ever since.

 Lessons Learned During My Journey